matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 Entries may have a `matrix_id` OR an `email_address`, but at least one MUST be specified.

 `role` is an informal description of what the address(es) are used for.
-The only two specified in this proposal are `org.matrix.admin` and `org.matrix.security`.
-Admin is a catch-all user for any queries, where security is intended for sensitive requests.
+The only two specified in this proposal are `m.role.admin` and `m.role.security`.

+ - `m.role.admin` is a catch-all user for any queries.
+ - `m.role.security` is intended for sensitive requests

 Implementors may use custom values for role for other purposes, but it's suggested that the value be namespaced to prevent collisions.
 A value for `role` MUST be specified.

 `support_page` is an optional property to specify a affiliated page of the homserver to give users help